awirbel/evolve_glacier/README.md

 ## Requirements
 * [singularity v2.6](https://www.sylabs.io/guides/2.6/user-guide/installation.html)

-A singularity container with FEniCS v2016.2 and gmsh can be found at:
+A singularity container with FEniCS v2016.2 and gmsh can be found as an asset with the first release of this code.

 To run the model execute the following line in a shell:
 ```shell